captcha-eu/docs/wordpress-install.md

 The Captcha-eu plugin is a powerful tool to protect your WordPress website from bots.

+# Notes

+there is some issues with "Gravity Forms" - you need to disable gravity forms honeypot feature. it interferes with captcha.eu

 #### Here's how to set it up:

 1. **Download the Plugin**: Navigate to the WordPress plugin directory and search for "captcha.eu".
 Download and install the plugin.